fluentform/fluentform/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The fastest and easiest WP Form Plugin for WordPress.
+The fastest and easiest WP Forms Plugin for WordPress.

 == Description ==
 **WP Fluent Forms** is the ultimate user-friendly, **customizable drag-and-drop WordPress Contact Form Plugin** that offers you all the premium features, plus many more completely unique additional features.
 A perfect WordPress Form builder plugin should be developed in a way, so that you don’t have to code every time you need to integrate a form in your website, but can be set up in minutes.
 And that’s why, we have developed WP Fluent Forms for you.